• Session No.143 Driving Assistance

 Basic Study on Driving Support System using Visual Information to Predict Potential Risk

-Yuki Sakuma・Takemoto Takemoto (Seikei University)
+Yuki Sakuma・Masanori Takemoto (Seikei University)

 This study dealt with situation when passing through a parked vehicle and examined the effectiveness of a driving support system, which prompted to predict potential risks such as a travelling bicycle and the blind spot of the parked vehicle.
 In the driving simulator experiment, the system displayed visual support information on safety confirmation and driving operation for each hazard.
 We recorded driving behavior data of participants and analyzed lateral distance, vehicle speed and completing position of safety confirmation for each hazard.